Premises Liability Law And How It Works in Personal Injury Cases

 Even if you’re partially responsible for your injury on someone else’s property, you may still be able to receive compensation in a lawsuit, thanks to Rhode Island general laws.

 Rhode Island operates under a principle called “comparative negligence.”
-Essentially that means multiple parties can be assigned a “percentage” of fault when an accident occurs.
+Essentially that means multiple parties can be assigned a “percentage” of fault in personal injury cases.

-Regarding the staircase example, say you trip on a faulty staircase at a store, but it’s in an employee-only area.
+Going back to a staircase example: Imagine that you trip on a faulty staircase at a store, but it’s in an employee-only area.
 You break your leg, and your medical bills total $10,000.

 What’s the statute of limitations for premises liability lawsuits?